-“Incapacity" means the physical and/or mental inability to make an informed or rational judgment.
-Incapacity to consent may result from mental disability, intellectual disability, duress, unconsciousness/sleep, age, flashbacks, or use of alcohol, drugs, medication and/or other substances.
-Where alcohol or other drug has been consumed, one does not have to be intoxicated to lack the capacity to provide consent to engage in sexual activity.
-Rather, incapacity is determined by how the alcohol or drug consumed impacts a person's decision-making capacity, awareness of consequences, and ability to make informed judgments.
-Being intoxicated or under the influence of alcohol or drugs is not a defense to a complaint of Sexual Misconduct under this Regulation as all parties involved in a sexual act must provide and obtain ongoing consent to engage in sexual activity.
-Indications of consent are irrelevant if the initiator of sexual activity knows, or reasonably should have known, of the incapacity of the other person.

-“Incest” is non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

 “Indecent Exposure” means to expose or exhibit one’s sexual organs in public or within the private premises of another, or so near thereto as to be seen from such private premises, in a vulgar or indecent manner, or to be naked in public except in a place provided for that purpose.
 It also includes the unwelcome transmission of sexual images of one’s own sexual organs or nakedness such as via sexting.

-"Non-consensual sexual contact" means sexual contact that occurs without consent.
-It also includes using force to cause a person to touch their own intimate parts or the intimate parts of others without consent with an intent to abuse, humiliate, harass, degrade, or arouse or gratify the sexual desire of any person.
+“Investigator” refers to a person(s) authorized by the Title IX and Civil Rights Director and Title IX Coordinator who may, among other things, investigate reported instances of Sexual Misconduct or Sexual Harassment.

 “Obstruction of a Sexual Misconduct Proceeding” means improper actions to discourage or impair participation in a Sexual Misconduct grievance process, including but not limited to intimidating witnesses or other participants in the investigation process.

-“Rape” is the penetration n, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes the rape of both males and females.
+“Report” means a document reporting sexual misconduct to the applicable University administrator.
+The Report may be written by a Complainant, Responsible Employee, or other third-party.
+An oral report may be reduced to writing by an investigator or other appropriate University official.
+Reports may be submitted online at www.unf.edu/otcr/.

 “Respondent” is an individual who has been reported to be the perpetrator of conduct that could constitute Sexual Misconduct, including Title IX Sexual Harassment.